aburrou2/burroughs-portfolio/README.md

 Program: MSPPM

 Hey everyone!
 Thank you for visiting my page.
 My name is Andrew and I am a second year MSPPM student.
-It is truly bittersweet to be in my last semester of graduates chool!
-I originally from the suburbs of Chicago and consider myself a proud Midwesterner.
+It is truly bittersweet to be in my last semester of graduate school!
+I am originally from the suburbs of Chicago and consider myself a proud Midwesterner.
 In my free time, I enjoy watching and playing sports, going to breweries, and sometimes if I am feeling bold enough, I will go to a brewery AND watch sports.
 I also enjoy running and closely follow professional track and field.
 I have spent time working/interning in the education and government (state, city, and federal) spaces and aspire to make an impact in communities through more equitable, data-driven decision making.

-This is my sixth year living in Pittsburgh as I attended the University of Pittsburgh for undergrad.
+This is my sixth year living in Pittsburgh as I attended the University of Pittsburgh for my Bachelor's degree.
 Here are five things on my Pittsburgh bucket list that I want to check off before graduation:
 1. Run up Canton Avenue, the steepest public street in America.
 2. Eat CMU dining hall food.
 3. Go to a CMU basketball game.